 The toolbar offers 24 inches of travel for maximum ground following.
 Plus, each row unit allows 16 inches of travel — 8 inches up and 8 inches down.
 This flexibility is unmatched by competitive air drills, making the Heads-Up Opener option on the NT30 Disc Drill an ideal choice for use on terraces and uneven ground.

 The design of the seed tube slows the descent of the seed to prevent it from bouncing out of the seed trench.
 The seed is placed at the widest point of the trench, directly below the opener blade axle to provide the best environment for fast, even emergence and optimal seedling growth.
 Fertilizer can be placed with the seed in the furrow for maximum efficiency.

-Two adjustable springs on the parallel linkage and a hydraulic cylinder on each toolbar provide precise down pressure of up to 450 pounds per row unit.
+Two adjustable springs on the parallel linkage and a hydraulic cylinder on each toolbar provide precise down pressure of up to 450 pounds per row unit, allowing the drill to work well in no-till operations.
 The down pressure is consistent regardless of the amount of seed in the hopper, unlike box drills.
 The pressure is constant throughout the entire range of cylinder travel and is controlled by the operator on the go.
 A display on the down pressure control box allows the operator to monitor down force on the toolbars.

 Patented soil-control devices contain all of the soil that's displaced from the disc openers so it can be used to cover the seed trench.
 This feature allows the Heads-Up Opener to travel at faster speeds than competitive units without worry of blowing the soil too far outside of the row to properly close the furrow.